 Regular viewers of the academy have been left impressed with his change of pace, his pass accuracy and ability to control a game, which earned him the Kroos comparisons in the first place.

 Valverde is a versatile player who brings a dynamic side to the game.
 He has excellent vision and likes to move with the ball.
 He stands out for his powerful shot and his ability to arrive at the right time in the area.

 He has been loaned to Deportivo to continue the next stage of development akin to Marcos Llorente, and Fede has already hit the ground running by scoring a 50-yard shot on his debut.
 His development in La Liga will be one to follow this season.

 4 Pablo Fornals

-Malaga have started to adopt the habit of giving youth a chance and a certain Pablo Fornals is the best example of that, with his stellar performances earning a summer move to Villarreal.
+Malaga have adopted the habit of giving youth a chance and a certain Pablo Fornals is the best example of that, with his stellar performances earning a summer move to Villarreal.

 The young attacking midfielder is a highlight reel within himself, producing dazzling pieces of skill and humiliating unsuspecting opponents last season, as well as adding an end product to his game that was lacking earlier in his youth career.

-He plays with flair in his game, symptomatic of a player evidently enjoying his football.
-He created 36 chances and had 34 key passes last season, as well as scoring six goals.
+He plays with the flair symptomatic of a player evidently enjoying his football.
+He created 36 chances and had 34 key passes last season, and scored six goals.

 However, he doesn't leave the defensive aspects to the defence alone as his 35 interceptions show.
 It will be interesting to see how Fornals continues to develop having made the leap to a better side.